-When I first looked into getting a drone, I was overwhelmed with the amount of accessories that you could buy for it, just like the GoPros packs with all the different mounts!
-My DJI Spark has been a bit of an ongoing investment, where I’ve been adding to my accessories as and when I find the need for something.
-I share with you my 5 must have DJI Spark Accessories that I think really make a difference!
+When I first looked into getting a drone, I was overwhelmed with the amount of accessories that you could buy for it.
+Just like the GoPros packs with all the different mounts!
+My DJI Spark has been a bit of an ongoing investment.
+I’ve been adding to my accessories as and when I find the need for something.
+I share with you the 5 best DJI Spark accessories that I think really make a difference!

 The idea being that you fly it without a controller from a mobile device.
 It’s literally enough just to get you in the air.

 You can also get a Fly More package that comes with: